whawty/auth/doc/SCHEMA.md

-# whawty storage schema
+# whawty.auth storage schema

-The whawty store consists of a single directory which contains all usernames and password hashes in flat files.
+The whawty.auth store consists of a single directory which contains all usernames and password hashes in flat files.
 Password files are named after the user.
 The file extension is used to distinguish between admin and normal user.

-    /path/to/whawty/base
+    /path/to/whawty/auth/base
       adminuser.admin       ; password hash for user adminuser which is an admin gimpf.admin           ; there are multiple admins allowed equinox.user          ; password hash for user equinox fredl.user            ; password hash for user fredl

 The directory must not contain any other files.
-A valid whawty base directory contains at least one admin file which uses an supported hashing format.
+A valid whawty.auth base directory contains at least one admin file which uses an supported hashing format.
 Furthermore a directory may contain only one hash file per user.
 If this conditions are not met the agent has to exit with an error.

-If a whawty agent doesn't support the hashing format of a file it has to act according to the following rules:
+If a whawty.auth agent doesn't support the hashing format of a file it has to act according to the following rules:

 - on authenticate: ignore the file and act as if the user does not exist
 - on add: report an error (user exists)